Pinterest Hidden Image

 Make sure you grease them well so that the puddings are easy to remove once cooled.

-sticky toffee pudding on a ceramic plates with a scoop of vanilla ice cream on top, and caramel sauce poured over the top of it.Pin
+a portion of date pudding on a plate with a scoop of ice cream and toffee sauce and a spoonful taken from it.Pin

 Stay in touch with me through social media @ InstagramPinterestTikTok, and Facebook.
 And subscribe via email to get all our new recipes!